mozilla/reps-archive/README.md

 Now you can run the script:

 ```
-FETCH=true npm start
+npm start
 ```

-You can leave off `FETCH="true"` if you already have a local file with the data.
+You can add `FETCH="true"` if you want to update the data, but note that this takes several hours to complete.
+We will run this fetch again before we shut down the Reps Portal.
+Until then the data is from around April 4th.

 Deploying a new build to gh-pages
 ------